When most people think about cults, they often assume that they are too intelligent or self-aware to get sucked in.

 I was especially reminded of one acting school in particular.

-Luckily, I had an upper hand in this situation because I was previously warned of the cult-like tendencies of the classes at this school.
+Luckily, I had an upper hand in this situation because I was previously warned of the cult-like tendencies of the classes at this acting school.
 I went in armed with knowledge, only agreeing to start taking classes because I heard it was a good education.
 Even with this prior knowledge, there were still times when it was difficult for me not to fall prey to the cult mentality.

 It was my first day.
 The class started at 7pm.
 I happily walked in at about 6:55, excited to start.
-One of the girls in the class who I later learned to be the stage manager walked up to me and accusingly demanded, “where have you been?”
+One of the girls in the class who I later learned to be the stage manager walked up to me and accusingly demanded,

 “Oh… I was just talking to someone outside.”